Larri Thomas

 Larri Thomas (January 23, 1932 – October 20, 2013) was an American actress and dancer.
 She began her career by participating in a string of television commercials and eventually signed a contract with NBC.
-The network put on her shows including Peter Gunn and The Lucy-Desi Comedy Hour.
-She became one of the six Goldwyn Girls picked by Samuel Goldwyn to go on tour for the movie Guys and Dolls, in which she makes a brief appearance.
-She was also in the movies Mary Poppins and Island of Love.
-She was the stand-in for Julie Andrews in some flying sequences in Mary Poppins and also her stand-in in The Sound of Music.
-She also appeared in movies and television with Dean Martin.
+The network put on Thomas' shows, including Peter Gunn and The Lucy-Desi Comedy Hour.
+She became one of the six Goldwyn Girls selected by Samuel Goldwyn to go on tour for the movie Guys and Dolls, in which she makes a brief appearance.
+Thomas was also in the movies Mary Poppins and Island of Love.
+She was the stand-in for Julie Andrews in some flying sequences in Mary Poppins and her stand-in in The Sound of Music.
+Thomas also appeared in movies and television with Dean Martin.
+In her later years, she appeared in Dynasty, Cheers, and Coach.

 Personal life

 Writer Lida Larrimore Thomas was her mother.
-Her 1951 novel The Lovely Duckling was written about Larri's childhood on the family farm in Wayne, Pennsylvania.
+Thomas' 1951 novel The Lovely Duckling was written about Larri's childhood on the family farm in Wayne, Pennsylvania.

-In December 1955, she married John Bromfield, star of the syndicated crime drama Sheriff of Cochise, from whom she was divorced in 1959.
-In 1972, she managed to acquire one of her biggest roles, as Henrietta Hippo on the television show New Zoo Revue.
-Later, Thomas was married to Bruce Hoy and participated in a number of charity benefits, such as the Professional Dancers Society.
-In 1960 it was reported that she was in a relationship with baseball player/manager Leo Durocher.

 Death

-She died on October 20, 2013, due to natural causes, in her Van Nuys home.
+Thomas died on October 20, 2013, due to natural causes, in her Van Nuys home.
 She was 81 years old.
-Her husband, Bruce Hoy died on January 31, 2014.
+Thomas' husband, Bruce Hoy died on January 31, 2014.